-Java pom.xml and Maven build platform including the dependency plugin

-OR

-build.gradle file and gradle dependencies or ./gradlew dependencies must be supported

-.NET Core MSBuild 15.0 or greater and a packages.lock.json file.
+Java pom.xml and Maven build platform including the dependency plugin OR build.gradle file and gradle dependencies or ./gradlew dependencies must be supported .NET Core MSBuild 15.0 or greater and a packages.lock.json file.
 Note: If the packages.lock.json file is unavailable it can be generated by setting RestorePackagesWithLockFile to true within each .csproj file and running dotnet build.

-Node package.json and a lock file (either package-lock.json or yarn.lock)

-PHP composer.json and composer.lock files

-Python pipfile and pipfile.lock files

-Ruby gemfile and gemfile.lock files
+Node.js package.json and a lock file (either package-lock.json or yarn.lock) NOTE Currently, only Node.js 16+ and npm v2 and v3 lock files are supported.
+PHP composer.json and composer.lock files Python pipfile and pipfile.lock files go.mod file gemfile and gemfile.lock files

-Go go.mod file

-• Usage: contrast audit [option]
+• Usage:contrast audit [option]

 By default, results are not held or stored, which would allow you to do local checks via your console.
-Add the --track flag to the contrast audit command to view your SCA results via the dependency tree (page 495) in the Contrast web interface.
+Add the --track flag to the contrast audit command to view your SCA results via the dependency tree (page 510) in the Contrast web interface.